 Shortly before completing his studies in 2014, Rudoy went to the university’s business incubator to seek advice.
 By chance, he met fellow student Rinaldo Persichini there (known to everyone as Aldo).
 Aldo also had an idea.
 “But Alex’s was better,” he ventures: “I gave up on mine and we worked together to develop his further.”
 For weeks, the two engineers tinkered away in a flatshare to make the first prototypes.
 It became clear to them that they required some business acumen if they wanted to build a company properly.
 So they took the stage at a conference for start-up entrepreneurs, sharing their vision and their search for a management expert.
 Tobias Bahnemann was sitting in the audience and was instantly convinced.
 “The Fourth Industrial Revolution is a huge topic for the future,” Bahnemann states.
 The 29-year-old had just moved from Münster to Munich with his girlfriend and was looking for a job following his degree in business administration.
 He approached the two engineers, after which point everything moved at lightning pace.

-In 2015, the three young professionals founded Toposens, and received the EXIST Business Start-up Grant from Germany’s Federal Ministry for Economic Affairs and Energy and the European Social Fund.
+In 2015, the young professionals founded the then Toposens, and received the EXIST Business Start-up Grant from Germany’s Federal Ministry for Economic Affairs and Climate Action and the European Social Fund.
 At first, they worked from home and coordinated over Skype, before moving together into a small space in the business incubator building.
-For a year and a half now, they have been working in their own 150-square-metre office with a staff that has increased to 12 employees.

 The location looks exactly how one might imagine a start-up to look.
 The premises contain a seating area, a kitchen unit, a refreshment bar and (often) an experimental set-up like the one with the bottles and drainpipes to test out the technology.
 Straight ahead in the developers’ office, tables are pushed together to form an island, with mountains of cables and tools next to the monitors and keyboards.
 A 3D printer sits in an open cabinet.
-Even more tools and small parts fill the table against the wall – a true DIY workbench over which Rinaldo Persichini often busies himself.
+Even more tools and small parts fill the table against the wall.

-“I very clearly see myself as a developer,” says Persichini, handling a soldering iron.
-Even as a child, he reports that he preferred “knocking some contraption together” over playing outside.
-Things were different for co-founder Alexander Rudoy, who notes: “My goal was always to start up a company.”
+Co-founder Alexander Rudoy explains: “My goal was always to start up a company.”
 As a result, the division of labour was clear from the outset.
 While Rudoy works to improve the core technology, Bahnemann attends to business operations.
 Both are Managing Directors.
-Persichini is in charge of development and implements customer requests from the development projects.

 A small test lab is located next to the developers’ office.
 The front section of a car is suspended on the back wall, with its bumper and body wired up.
 Rods of differing heights have been placed in front of it, with polystyrene heads on the end which can be moved back and forth, as with the bottles and pipe on the floor.
 “This allows the engineers to simulate situations without constantly needing extras for back-up,” Bahnemann explains, laughing.
 He cannot reveal what exactly is under development here at the moment, only that “these are preliminary developments for autonomous driving and the question of how a car senses its surroundings.”
 Customers include BMW, Daimler and Porsche.
 “Our vision is to be the world’s leading provider of 3D sensor systems,” Alexander Rudoy says, adding that “one day, that robotic fish will swim in our lobby.”

-Toposens GmbH has further developed its key technology in the last years.
-The focus is now exclusively on robotics and automotive.
-The application of its technology in residential buildings and industrial plants was not pursued further.
-A new invention is a tracking system which is based on the ultrasonic sensor and enables the determination of an object in three-dimensional space.
-This function enables robots, for example, to find the way back to their charging stations.
-Toposens is currently working on a new sensor version to be released in 2021.
-The company has grown to 20 employees and has moved its headquarters to ParkstadtSchwabing in Munich.
+MEYSENS had further developed its core technology in recent years.
+The focus was exclusively on robotics and automotive.
+The application in residential buildings and industrial plants was not pursued further.
+A new addition is a tracking system.
+This is based on the ultrasonic sensor and enables the determination of an object in three-dimensional space.
+This function enables robots to find the charging station again, for example.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals